Duke Huan of Chen: Family and legacy

-Duke Zhuang of the state of Wey married two princesses of Chen, Li Gui and Dai Gui, who were likely sisters of Duke Huan.
+Duke Zhuang of the state of Wey married two princesses of Chen, Li Gui and Dai Gui, who were probably sisters of Duke Huan.
 Dai Gui was the mother of Duke Huan of Wey.

 Duke Huan was the grandfather of Chen Wan, who was the son of Duke Li.
 Chen Wan later fled to Qi, a major state to the northeast of Chen, and established the Chen (Tian) clan there.
 The Chen clan of Qi grew increasingly powerful over the centuries, and eventually usurped the Qi throne.